dewski/kss-rails/README.md

 Out of the box KSS Rails has built in templates, stylesheets and javascripts that you can use without any customization just fine.

 But if you're looking to add more layout styles or updating the templates, you can create your own copy within your application at any of the paths within the [app folder](https://github.com/dewski/kss-rails/tree/master/app).

+## Credits

+All credit goes to Kyle Neath for creating the KSS gem and hopefully this allow people to create styleguides for every site they work on without much effort.

 ## Note on Patches/Pull Requests